 The Finance/Administration Section, headed by the Finance/Administration Section Chief, is responsible for supporting financial, administrative, and cost analyses associated with restoration efforts.
-The primary purpose of this section is to monitor the various costs and expenses, while tracking and reporting the rate and level of expenditures during restoration operations.
-The Finance/Administration Section also oversees LIPA/FEMA reimbursement protocols and submissions, including cost reconciliation and substantiation procedures.
+The primary purpose of this section is to substantiate the various costs and expenses, while tracking and reporting the rate and level of expenditures during restoration operations.
+The Finance/Administration Section supports PSEG Long Island's Office of Government Funds Compliance (OGFC) with LIPA/FEMA reimbursement protocols and submissions, including cost reconciliation and substantiation procedures.